Azure/acs-engine/docs/kubernetes/monitoring.md

 ## Monitoring extension

 A quick way to scaffold out cloud-native and open source monitoring components is to use the [acs-engine monitoring extension](https://github.com/Azure/acs-engine/tree/master/extensions/prometheus-grafana-k8s).
-For details on how to use the monitoring extension, please refer to the extension documentation.
-By embedding the extension in your apimodel, the extension will do much of the work to create a monitoring solution in your cluster, which includes the following...
+For details on how to use the monitoring extension, please refer to the [extension documentation](https://github.com/Azure/acs-engine/tree/master/extensions/prometheus-grafana-k8s).
+By embedding the extension in your apimodel, the extension will do much of the work to create a monitoring solution in your cluster, which includes the following:

 - [cAdvisor](https://github.com/google/cadvisor) daemon set to publish container metrics
 - [Prometheus](https://prometheus.io/) for metrics collection and storage
 - [Grafana](https://grafana.com/) for dashboard and visualizations

 The extension wires up these components together.
-Post-deplyoment of the Kubernetes cluster, you just have to retrieve Grafana username password secret and target your browser to the Grafana endpoint.
+Post-deplyoment of the Kubernetes cluster, you just have to retrieve Grafana admin password (Kubernetes secret) and target your browser to the Grafana endpoint.
 There is already a pre-loaded Kubernetes cluster monitoring dashboard, so out-of-the-box you will have meaningful monitoring points with the extensibility that Prometheus and Grafana offer you.

 ## Grafana and Influx DB